What you could be doing | Police Officers | Degree Holder Entry Programme

 Joining us for an assessment day at our Ripley HQ, you’ll be asked to do a short presentation, one to one interview, written exercises and a group task.

-- The final stage of the process is the National Online Assessment.
-This involves a competency based interview (based on the Competency and Values Framework (CVF) and a written exercise and briefing exercise.
+The final stage of the process is the National Online Assessment.
+This involves a competency-based interview and a written exercise and briefing exercise.

 To be appointed you’ll need to complete a fitness test, medical and vetting checks.
 We’ll also need to obtain references for the last three years.